get-select/dbt-snowflake-query-tags/README.md

     version: 1.1.1
 ```

+2. Adding the macros

-2. If you're running dbt < 1.2 then you'll need to override this using local macros.
-If it doesn't already exist, create a folder named `macros` in your dbt project's top level directory.
+Option 1: If running dbt < 1.2, create a folder named `macros` in your dbt project's top level directory (if it doesn't exist).
 Inside, make a new file called `query_tags.sql` with the following content:

 ```sql
 {% macro set_query_tag() -%}